 Order 31 of the Rules of the Supreme Court 1971 applies, with any necessary adaptations, to a reference of a question of law arising in a proceeding before the Takeovers Panel to the Court under section 659A of the Corporations Act.

+12.1B.
+Notification to Court where proceeding is commenced before end of takeover bid period (Corporations Act s.
+659B)

+(1) This rule applies to a party to a proceeding who suspects or becomes aware that —

+(a) the proceeding was commenced in relation to a takeover bid, or proposed takeover bid, before the end of the bid period; and

+(b) the proceeding falls within the definition of court proceedings in relation to a takeover bid or proposed takeover bid in the Corporations Act section 659B(4).

+(2) The party identified in subrule (1) must, immediately on suspecting or becoming aware of the matters mentioned in subrule (1), notify any other party to the proceeding and the Court of that suspicion or knowledge.

+(3) The party must comply with subrule (2), unless any other party to the proceeding has given a notice under this rule to the party.

+[Rule 12.1B inserted in Gazette 13 Apr 2007 p.
+1672.]

 12.2 Application for summons for appearance of person (Corporations Act s.1092(3)) — Form 18

 (1) An application for the issue of a summons under section 1071D(4) of the Corporations Act must be made by filing an originating process or an interlocutory process.